dgoodberry/bike-pi/README.md

 # bike-pi
-Edperimental ANT+ speed/cadence/HR on the Raspberry Pi using Python
+Experimental ANT+ speed/cadence/HR on the Raspberry Pi using Python